17 Rose Color Meanings to Help You Pick the Perfect Bloom Every Time

-We already know that red roses represent deep love and that yellow ones represent friendship.
+We already know that red roses represent deep love and yellow roses represent friendship.
 Since orange is a combo of the two, think about it as a bridge between them, suggests Palomares.
-“Indicative of passion, energy, and fascination, these vibrant flowers show your Valentine that you want your friendship to go to the next level,” he says.
+“Indicative of passion, energy and fascination, these vibrant flowers show your Valentine that you want your friendship to go to the next level,” he says.
 Pairing these beauties with the right Valentine’s Day message can also help your cause.

 Salmon roses: Desire and excitement

-Because salmon is a tad more pink than orange, roses in this gorgeous hue might be an appropriate choice when you want to tell someone how you truly feel—when that feeling entails desire and excitement.
-(And yes, that sounds a tad frisky to us, too.)
-They are also vibrant and unique, making them a terrific option for the kindred spirit in your world.
+Because salmon is a tad more pink than orange, roses in this gorgeous hue might be an appropriate choice when you want to tell someone how you truly feel—when that feeling entails desire and excitement, that is.
+(And yes, that sounds a tad frisky to us too.)
+Salmon roses are also vibrant and unique, making them a terrific option for the kindred spirit in your world.